As fighting empties north Gaza, humanitarian crisis worsens in south

 International law gives hospitals special protections during war.
 Hospitals can lose those protections if combatants use them to hide fighters or store weapons, but staff and patients must be given plenty of warning to evacuate, and the harm to civilians cannot be disproportionate to the military objective.

-The International Committee of the Red Cross tried Monday to evacuate some 6,000 patients, staff and displaced people from another Gaza City hospital, Al-Quds.
-But the Red Cross said its convoy had to turn back because of shelling and fighting.
+The International Committee of the Red Cross tried Monday to evacuate some 6,000 people from another Gaza City hospital, Al-Quds, but said its convoy had to turn back because of shelling and fighting.
 Israel released a video showing what it said was a militant with a rocket-propelled grenade launcher entering Al-Quds Hospital.
 An Israeli tank was stationed nearby.

 The U.S. has pushed for temporary pauses to allow wider distribution of badly needed aid.
 Israel has agreed only to daily windows during which civilians can flee northern Gaza on foot along two main roads.